-FVQ1000 DRAWING AND PAINTING 1
+DRAWING AND PAINTING 1 Year

-Grade 9-12 Year l credit Experiences include experimentation with a variety of artists' techniques and materials.
+No prerequisite: For beginning students and students with some experience in art, instruction includes experimentation with a variety of artists' techniques and materials.
 Students use the elements of art and principles of design to create original works expressing ideas, feelings, and experiences.
-Emphasis is on realistic drawing from observation of form, space, and expression.
+The class also includes time for student self-directed study and practice in a variety of self-selected methods.

-FVQ2000 DRAWING AND PAINTING 2 Grade 10-12 Year 1 credit
+FVQ2000 DRAWING AND PAINTIN G 2

+Grade 10-12 Year 1 credit

-This course follows: Drawing and Painting 1
+Prerequisite: Drawing and Painting 1

-This course is designed to expand upon skills learned in Drawing and Painting 1.
+This course is designed to expand upon skills lear ned in Drawing and

+Painting 1.
 Experiences may emphasize individual artistic growth and further experimentation in other mediums.
-Continued emphasis is on realistic drawing from observation of form, space, and expression.
+Continued emphasis is on student self-directed study in a variety of methods.

-FVQ3000DRAWING AND PAINTING 3Grade 11-12Year1 credit
+FVQ3000 DRAWING AND PAINTING 3

+Grade 11-12 Year 1 credit

-This course follows: Drawing and Painting 2
+Prerequisite: Drawing and Painting 2

 Students further expand skills, aptitudes, and knowledge gained from Drawing and Painting 1 and 2.
 Emphasis is on developing a student's individual creative expression.
-The course is designed to prepare students for continued study in an art school, college, or university.
+The course is designed to prepare students for continued study in an art school, college, or university or AP Studio Art.